-Recipe Inspiration
+Recipe inspiration

-About a year ago, we created a recipe for the blog called “hyggeboller” (you can find the recipe here).
+About a year ago, we created a ham and cheese bread recipe for the blog called “hyggeboller” (you can find the recipe here).
 They were inspired by a recipe I found in an old Danish cookbook, called “Vi Bager” by Hanne Flensborg Thomsen.
 I loved the idea of savory bread rolls, as many of our recipes are for sweet types of bread.
-It is always nice to change things up!
-So, we developed that recipe and have made it many times since then.
-Today’s recipe is the same dough recipe as our hyggeboller, but in loaf form!
-We love to create both rolls and loaves out of our bread dough recipes, as everyone has different preferences depending on the type of bread.
+It’s always nice to change things up!
+So, we developed that recipe and have made it many times since then, because honestly, it’s so tasty.
+If you love a ham and cheese sandwich, then you need to give our hyggeboller or this hyggebrød recipe a try!

-What is “Hygge”?
+What is “hygge”?

 You may be wondering, what does “hygge” mean?
 And what in the world is a “hygge” bread?
 Well, “hygge” is a Danish term that basically means comfort or coziness.
 It’s actually impossible to translate because it is more of a feeling that can’t be summed up properly in English.
 Many experiences can involve “hygge,” because I usually just think of it as that warm feeling you get when spending time with family or friends.
-So the reason we call the rolls “hyggeboller” and the loaf “hyggebrød” is because you can bake them for others and inspire that feeling of comfort.
-In many ways, Danish “hygge” revolves around eating good food and drinking with family and friends, so baking a beautiful loaf of bread perfectly encapsulates the Danish term.

-Making this bread is a reasonably simple process, and we actually think it is easier than shaping them into rolls.
+Making this bread is a reasonably simple process, and we actually think it’s easier than shaping the dough into rolls.
 First, combine the dough ingredients and knead for about 8-10 minutes before adding the ham, cheese, and chives.
 Then, briefly mix.
 After, let the dough complete its first rise.
 Keep in mind that if room temperature is colder where you are, the dough may need longer than recommended in the recipe.
 You can always use the poke test (explained in this blog post of ours) to check if the dough is ready.
 Then, shape a sandwich loaf following the instructions in the recipe below, and let it rise a second time.
 Brush the top with a bit of milk and then bake!
 You will be left with the most delicious slices of savory bread – enjoy!

 Hyggebrød (Ham and Cheese Bread)